NoPantsCarl/Oblivion-Remaster-Chameleon-Fix/README.md

 # ChameleonFix – Oblivion Remastered

-This mod and diagnostic reference focuses on identifying and cleaning up stuck Chameleon visual effects in Oblivion Remastered using UE4SS Lua scripting.
+This mod and diagnostic reference focuses on identifying and cleaning up stuck Chameleon visual effects in Oblivion Remastered.

 ## Summary